This post contains affiliate links. Please see our disclosure policy.

 • For the topping, whipped cream adds volume and contrast, while its mild sweetness balances the dense chocolate pie filling.

-• Its smooth texture and high fat content help to stabilize the vanilla whipped cream topping so it doesn't turn to mush right after you assemble the pie.
+• Mascarpone has a smooth texture and high fat content that works to stabilize the vanilla whipped cream topping so it doesn’t turn to mush right after you assemble the pie.

 • Adds an ever so slight tangy flavor that offsets the richness of the chocolate mousse.